DM872/dm872.github.io/_assignments/timetabling.md

-- A *precedence digraph* $D=(E,A)$ where each arc $uv \in A$ for $u,v \in E$ represents a precedence constraint that $u$ must be scheduled before $v$.[File: `events.json`, the digraph is given as a list event identifiers associated to every event, denoting the incoming arcs, that is, the events that must be scheduled before the current one.]
+- A *precedence digraph* $D=(E,A)$ where each arc $uv \in A$ for $u,v \in E$ represents a precedence constraint that $u$ must be scheduled before
+    $v$.[File: `events.json`, the digraph is given as a list of event identifiers associated to every event, denoting the incoming arcs, that is, the events that must be scheduled before the current one.]

 - Two sets of people: a set of *students* $S$, a set of *teachers* $T$, together with: